Covid: Education ‘should not be punchbag’ in post-pandemic spending

 post-pandemic spending

-“I suppose we should really be that specialize in swinging our assets extra into helping education, assisting training, assisting early years, assisting younger families,” he said.
+“I suppose we should be that specialize in swinging our assets extra into helping education, assisting training, assisting early years, assisting younger families,” he said.

-“If meaning that we must, through the years, develop expenditure on social care and fitness a chunk slower, I think we’ve were given to bite the bullet – that’s what we’ve got to do.”
+“If meaning that we must, through the years, develop expenditure on social care and fitness a chunk slower, I think we’ve been given to bite the bullet – that’s what we’ve got to do.”

 Prof Gerald Holtham